 ...in the design of these camps we see the structural element logically emphasized.
 Visible construction may be said to stand as an architectural symbol of nature's growth, and these camps make their strongest appeal in the fact that their designs are so definitely based on structure.
-This is evident in the roof trusses, the peeled log and pole beams and the split pole studs, so frequently used....Every detail possesses some structural significance....Simplicity is the keynote of the design as it is in nature.30
+This is evident in the roof trusses, the peeled log and pole beams and the split pole studs, so frequently used...Every detail possesses some structural significance...
+Simplicity is the keynote of the design as it is in nature.

 In place of the quarter sawn oak favored by Craftsmen architects, Shepard substituted golden-toned peeled spruce.
-The interior walls of most of his camps were subdivided in a Crafsman manner, with tall wainscot divided from the ceiling by a deep frieze.
+The interior walls of most of his camps were subdivided in a Craftsman manner, with tall wainscot divided from the ceiling by a deep frieze.

 Neo-Classical.
 Although relatively rare in Adirondack camps, several attributes of neo-classical architecture were assimilated into some twentieth century examples.
 These buildings emphasized order and symmetry over the rambling picturesque asymmetry of earlier camps.
 Axial relationships were introduced and elevations were arranged with a sense of hierarchy.
 This was rarely expressed in the site plan, but more often within the context of a single building, where lake elevations featured abundant doors and windows balanced by a fireplace centered on the opposite wall.
-Examples of this were the main lodge at Camp Wild Air (1917), designed by McKim, Mead and White on Upper St. Regis Lake, and most of the boathouses, sitting room and dining room buildings designed by Augustus D. Shepard on Little Moose Lake and Bisby Pond.
-Specific references to neoclassical forms were less common but not absent from Adirondack camps.
-Birch Island on Upper St. Regis Lake, for example, includes a small rustic reading pavilion with an pedimented colonnade carried by cedar columns.
-It appears to date from the nineteenth century and is a playful reference to the Greek temple form.
+Examples of this were the main lodge at Camp Wild Air (1917), designed by McKim, Mead and White on Upper St.